turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 * A Career Specialist will review your profile and approve for publishing or request additional changes
 * After that,your profile will be published and visible on the main alumni directory as long as you are participating in job search support until you get your first job.

+## Check for Understanding

+Now that you've completed the lesson, please submit this [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6). **Completion of this exit ticket is required for your professional development this module.**

+## Due Dates & Reminders
+* Complete the [exit ticket](https://forms.gle/eZF3XUagA4SS7p7m6) for this lesson by **EOD Friday of Week 1.**

-### Items to be completed by end of Module 3
+* Items to be completed by end of Module 3:

-Career Materials:

   * Resume draft completed by end of week 5
   * LinkedIn is checked by end of week 2
   * Cover letter draft reviewed by peers in week 5 homeroom groups
   * Optional draft of terminal portfolio submitted
   * Complete end of mod self-evaluation survey by EOD Friday Week 5

-Checkout PD office hours or contact the Career team for questions and support!
+* Check out PD office hours or contact the Career team for questions and support!